How to test your Guides before publishing

 3. Partially implement Userlane

-Some of your users can test the whole look and feel of the Userlane training.
-This method works for employee training on third-party applications.
-You can test the whole Userlane Assistant with a little group of your users that don't need to have any access to the Userlane Portal.
+Some users can test the entire Userlane training experience.
+This method is useful for training employees on third-party applications.
+You can test the Userlane Assistant with a small group of users who don't require access to the Userlane Portal.

 To partially implement Userlane: